myllym/GET/README.md

 ## Vignettes

-The package contains three vignettes.
+The package contains four vignettes.
 The GET vignette describes the package in general.
 It is available by starting `R` and typing
 ```R
 library("GET")
 vignette("GET")